HL7/smart-web-messaging/input/pagecontent/smart-web-messaging.md

 }, ehrOrigin);
 ```

-Assuming the scratchpad is empty, the EHR can respond to the app with:
+Assuming the scratchpad is empty, the EHR could respond to the app with:

 ```js
 // From EHR -> app